Zabihullah Mujahid: Public reveal

 Mujahid first appeared publicly and showed his face on 17 August 2021, two days after the fall of Kabul, at the Taliban's first press conference along with Abdul Qahar Balkhi in Kabul, Afghanistan, where he answered questions of local and international media teams.
 He is fluent in both Pashto and Dari Persian languages.

 In an interview with The Express Tribune, published on 12 September 2021, Mujahid states that "They [US and Afghan National Forces] used to think I did not exist."
-He then says "I escaped so many times from their raids and attempts to capture me that they seriously considered that ‘Zabiullah’ was a made up figure, not a real man who exists", referring to his evasion of being captured.
+He then says "I escaped so many times from their raids and attempts to capture me that they seriously considered that 'Zabiullah' was a made up figure, not a real man who exists", referring to his evasion of being captured.

 Western nations suspended humanitarian aid to Afghanistan following the Taliban's takeover of the country in August 2021 and the World Bank and International Monetary Fund also halted payments.
 The US government froze about $9 billion in assets belonging to the Afghan central banks, blocking the Taliban from accessing billions of dollars held in U.S. bank accounts.
 On 11 November 2021, the Human Rights Watch reported that Afghanistan is facing widespread famine due to collapsed economy and broken banking system.
 Zabihullah Mujahid told CBS News that "On the one hand they say a million children will die, but on the other, the U.S. are holding our money.
 The U.S. should release our money so we can save more children."

-2021 Taliban government
+In the Taliban government since 2021

 On 7 September 2021, Mujahid was appointed Deputy Minister of Information and Culture in the newly formed interim government made up entirely of Taliban members.

 In April 2023, Supreme Leader Hibatullah Akhundzada relocated Mujahid from Kabul to Kandahar, where Akhundzada resides.
 Akhundzada has been relocating officials closer to himself in order to tighten his grip on power.
 Mujahid said his move was a pragmatic decision to allow him to more easily report on Akhundzada's activities, and denied the move is reflective of a power shift.